 You might only have a few details about what caused your loved one’s accident.

 At Sweeney Merrigan Law, LLP, our wrongful death lawyers will investigate to identify every responsible party.

 Depending on the circumstances, you might be entitled to compensation from:

 Multiple parties might even share the blame.
-Our attorneys will work to make sure every responsible party is held fully accountable for your loss.
+Our wrongful death attorneys in Boston, MA will work to make sure every responsible party is held fully accountable for your loss.

 If you don’t fight back, you could lose your right to compensation entirely.
 Massachusetts follows modified comparative negligence rules.
 That means accident victims can recover compensation if they were partly to blame for the accident as long as they weren’t mostly to blame.

 In other words, you can recover compensation as long as your loved one was less than 51% responsible.
 However, your compensation award can be reduced to account for any degree of shared fault.